Jasminehh/doodle_image_recognition_CNN/README.md

 # Exploratory Data Analysis

-## 2D Embedding Plot
+## PCA Visualization

 Principal Component Analysis works by creating linear transformations of data into 'principal components' which explain an equivalent amount of variance but in one fewer dimension.
 When this is done over a whole dataset the number of dimensions can be radically reduced without a concomitant loss in variance.

+### 2D Embedding Plot

 Since it is difficult to visualize high-dimensional data, we can use PCA to find the first two principal components and visualize the data in this new, two-dimensional space, with a single scatter-plot.